MrMonsh/Auto-Splitters/Pepsiman/readme.md

 4. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
 5. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
 6. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
 Each setting will give you more info on what it does by hovering it with the mouse.
-	+ In the topic of changing the "Timer Start" advanced settings, I'd personally leave it as-is, given that its set to start on Game Start select at Main Menu (which is how the current ruleset works).
+	+ On the topic of changing the "Timer Start" advanced settings, I'd personally leave it as-is, given that its set to start on Game Start select at Main Menu (which is how the current ruleset works).
 I added this just for future-proofing.
 7. Click "OK" on the settings window, then click "OK" on the Splits window.
 8. Right-click again on the LiveSplit window, then select "Edit Layout".
 9. Click on the "+" button and select "Timer > Timer".